MariosPapamix/airoldi.github.io/pubarchive.md

 permalink: /pubarchive/
 ---

-An up-to-date list of my scholarly work can be found on [Google Scholar](http://scholar.google.com/citations?user=XKCyZk0AAAAJ&sortby=pubdate).
+A list of my scholarly work can be found on [Google Scholar](http://scholar.google.com/citations?user=XKCyZk0AAAAJ&sortby=pubdate).
 This is a local copy linked to PDFs.
 *(last updated on February 13, 2021)*

 <ol reversed>